IrisM13/IrisM13/README.md

 - 👋 Hi, I’m Iris Miao.
 I’m currently wrapping up my master’s degree at UCLA with a major in **Quantitative Economics (STEM program)**.
 Before this, I earned my bachelor’s degree in **Economics & Finance** in China.

-  I have approximately 3 years of professional experience in **Data Analysis**, during which I developed strong expertise in predictive modeling, machine learning, and data management.
+  I have approximately 3 years of professional experience in **Financial Analysis**, during which I developed strong expertise in predictive modeling, financial planning, and data management.

-- 👀 I’m interested in searching intern/ entry level in **DA/BA/FA**.
+- 👀 I’m interested in searching intern/ entry level in **FA/BA/DA**.
 I’m proficient in **Python, SQL and Tableau**.

 - 📫 How to reach me: irismiao13@gmail.com